dorissuzukiesmerio/Doris_Tips/README.md

 # Doris Tips

 This is a repository for sharing some simple and practical tips in R, python, Data Science, Data Analysis.

+For creating this repository, I used :

+- R Scripting, RStudio, and RMarkdown
+- Git, Github